 Their workforces promote equality with 46% of their workers being women.
 They offer education and literacy programs, medical care, child care and safety protocols.
 Some farms also offer housing for their team members.

 These are state of the art facilities that far exceed anything possible in Canadian climates.
 The quality of flowers produced is unsurpassed.
 Often I am asked about the carbon footprint importing vs. local farming.
-If grown locally, the energy and water use required to create artificial growing conditions equal to what is possible in Ecuador and Columbia would far surpass what is involved in transporting from overseas.
+If grown locally, the energy and water use required to create artificial growing conditions equal to what is possible in Ecuador and Colombia would far surpass what is involved in transporting from overseas.

 To reiterate the level of sustainability, one grower proudly boasts that their boxes for transport are made from the waste from their own farms.